 - Add in the corn and crumble the 1/2 stock cube.
 Simmer for another ten minutes and serve with the toppings of your choice over rice or with cornbread.

-I don't have access to chilli powder mix so I use paprika instead.
+I don't have access to chilli powder mix in Spain so I use paprika instead.
 In that case it's important that the spicy smoked paprika is not substituted as it really makes all the difference.
 I personally prefer spicy smoked Pimenton de la Vera paprika.